whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 - [ ] Go to Figma and verify pinch-to-zoom works
 - [ ] Verify that smooth two-finger scrolling works
 - [ ] Log into any website, close Fractal, and re-open.
 I am still logged in.
-- [ ] Signout button on tray works
+- [ ] Sign out button on tray works
 - [ ] Quit button on tray works
 - [ ] Session logs successfully uploaded to Amplitude
 - [ ] Protocol logs successfully uploaded to AWS